Back pain is one of the most common reasons people seek medical help or miss work. Back pain is a leading cause of disability worldwide.

 - Causes weakness, numbness or tingling in one or both legs

 In rare cases, back pain can signal a serious medical problem.
-Seek immediate care if your back pain:
+Seek immediate care for back pain that:

 - Causes new bowel or bladder problems